 We can’t think of a better way to spend the weekend than sipping on a crisp glass of vino in California’s wine country.
 Located between Los Angeles and San Francisco, Paso Robles is renowned for producing award-winning wines thanks to its unique climate of warm days and cool nights.
-There are 32,000 acres of vineyards to explore and more than 40 grape varieties grapes, including Spanish, Italian, Bordeaux, and Rhône styles, as well as Paso Robles heritage variety zinfandel.
-Complete your stay at the iconic Hotel Cheval located in the heart of Paso Robles; then wake up early to explore the historic Hearst Castle, complete with gothic study and breathtaking indoor Roman pool with mosaic tiled patterns, and statues of Roman gods, goddesses, and heroes.
+There are 32,000 acres of vineyards to explore and more than 40 grape varieties, including Spanish, Italian, Bordeaux, and Rhône styles, as well as Paso Robles heritage variety zinfandel.
+Complete your stay at the iconic Hotel Cheval located in the heart of Paso Robles; then wake up early to explore the historic Hearst Castle, complete with gothic study, breathtaking indoor Roman pool with mosaic tiled patterns, and statues of Roman gods, goddesses, and heroes.

 Pinetop, from Tempe

 Pinetop is the perfect escape from the intense heat of the valley.
 Not only is it cooler, but it’s also an incredibly beautiful, quiet, scenic region that’s worth the three-hour drive.
 Located in Arizona’s Navajo County, Pinetop was founded in 1984, so it’s still relatively new, which makes it all the more charming.